savoirfairelinux/jami-libclient/README.md

 This client is only the graphical part, you will need to also build the daemon and LRC (the library containing the logic for desktop clients).
 Because of this, the recommended way is to clone our [meta-repository](https://review.jami.net/admin/repos/ring-project) containing all submodules needed.

-In order to use the QML Client it is necessary to install the Qt version 5.15 or higher.
-You can install it [from sources or download the binary installer](https://www.qt.io/download).
+In order to use the Qt Client it is necessary to have the Qt version 5.14 or higher.
+If your system does not have it you can install it [from sources or download the binary installer](https://www.qt.io/download).

-Finally, pandoc is needed to generate the changelog page.

 ## Build all projects